EngineersNeedArt/Anna-Analog-Computer/Anna INT Pixie/README.md

 If a user wishes for an additional input, a 1 MΩ input resistor can be connected in series with the input and one of the summing junctions on the **INT** module.

 Alternatively, if a smaller resistor value is used as an input resistor, such as a 100 kΩ resistor, that input will move the integrator 10x (ten times) as fast.
 It is possible then to have a much quicker integrator (or much slower) by using input resistors other than 1 MΩ.

+## TODO

+• Claude suggested adding a "pull to ZERO" resistor on every input.
+(Perhaps using 10MΩ resistors.)